Warsaw to London for just £60 with Flixbus

 Cheapest way to get from Warsaw to London

-I say it's the cheapest because all the 'great deals' that come up on Google Search involving flyingdon't actually exist.
-By the time you've added the taxes, the baggage fees, they are just a false economy.
+I say it’s the cheapest because all the ‘great deals’ that come up on Google Search involving flying don’t exist.
+By the time you’ve added the taxes, the baggage fees, they are just a false economy.

-I'd had a blast in Warsaw, backpacking the Stare Miasto, the Nowe Miasto and then with Jonny Blair, touring housing estates and neighbourhoods from the Soviet days, and lots of other random stuff.
+I’d had a blast in Warsaw, backpacking the Stare Miasto, the Nowe Miasto and then with Jonny Blair, the Osiedle Przyjazn neighbourhood and The Cool Globes.

 August, and flights out of Warsaw are expensive.
 My buddy Paul, who you can always count on to find you the cheapest deal ever, suggested going back to London on a bus.